SamirIngley/Desktop-Profiles/README.md

 ### 2. Run `go build`
 * This will create a binary file (executable) called desk.
 * Although this is a binary, you must be in the directory to run the program, `go install` will not make this global.
-If you know of a way for a golang program to store and access a string input saved globally (through bash_profile?) please let me know!
+If you know of a way for a golang program to store a string input and access it globally (through bash_profile?) please let me know!

 ### 3. Run `desk`
 * This will walk you through creating your app directory file.
 Follow the image and steps below.